 Given the exact relationship, when x is increased by 1 over what it had been, f(x) is increased to twice of what it had been.

-exponential growth.
+One of the most used examples of exponential function is the exponential growth.
 When somebody says that the population growth is doubled every year, they are talking about exponential growth.
 We end at this conclusion because we already know the fact that there is a consistent fixed time interval during which the function will double, triple and so on.

 Perhaps, you’ve heard of the expression “starting slow, but then growing faster and faster all the time".
 That's exponential function!